wrex/rexs.tips/content/guitar/tests/blues/one-note.md

 ## Extra credit

 Try adding "outside" notes to your phrases.
 Use notes that aren't in the frying pan shape.
-You already started this with single fret slides from above and below a target note, but see if you can create cool phrases where you hang on an "outside" note for a while.
+We did this a bit already when sliding from one fret above and below a target note, but see if you can create cool phrases where you hang on an "outside" note for a while.
 It's okay to color outside the lines sometimes.
 Really.